Recycled water systems

 • fight fires.

-It can also be used for some industrial purposes and to supplement river flow.
+It can also be used for some industrial purposes, and to support river health by supplementing river flows.

 1. Primary treatment, which involves physical screens and grit removal.